Broncos’ Patrick out for season

 DENVER (KDVR) — For the second year in a row, Denver Broncos wide receiver Tim Patrick will miss the entire season after he tore his left Achilles tendon, sources told FOX31.

-“It’s always difficult, especially a guy like that’s a leader who’s coming off an entire year of rehabilitation,” head coach Sean Payton said after Patrick was carted off the field during training camp.
+“It’s always difficult, especially a guy that’s a leader who’s coming off an entire year of rehabilitation,” Head Coach Sean Payton said after Patrick was carted off the field during training camp.

 Patrick hit the ground in pain just as he came out of his cut on a short route during a seven-on-seven passing drill.
 He threw his helmet as teammates, including Courtland Sutton and Russell Wilson, rushed to his side.
 He was carted off the field and used crutches to get into the training camp facility to be evaluated.